BatteryDataAlliance/pymacnet/README.md

 # pymacnet

 `pymacnet` provides a channel level interface for communication and control of Maccor cyclers via MacNet.
-MacNet is an interface provided by Maccor that allows for control of their cyclers via UDP/IP and TCP/IP. `pymacnet` provides a way to utalize MacNet with simple python class.
+MacNet is an interface provided by Maccor that allows for control of their cyclers via UDP/IP and TCP/IP. `pymacnet` provides a way to utilize MacNet with simple python class.
 Details on Macnet can be found in `docs/macnet_from_maccor_help.pdf`.

 For an overview of `pymacnet` functionality see the `demo.ipynb` notebook.
 For detailed function descriptions see the `docs/` directory.